European Union - Selling to the GovernmentEU - Selling to the Government

 - Directive 2014/23/EU on the award of concession contracts.
 A concession contract (either for the delivery of works or services) is conducted between a public authority and a private enterprise that gives the right to the company to build infrastructure and operate businesses that would normally fall within the jurisdiction of the public authority (e.g. highways).

 Electronic versions of the procurement documentation must be available through an internet URL immediately on publication of the Official Journal of the European Union (OJEU) contract notice.
-Full electronic communication (with some exceptions) will become mandatory for public contracts 4.5 years after the Public Contracts Directive 2014/24 comes into force (i.e. October 2018).
-For central purchasing bodies, the deadline is three years (April 2017).
+Full electronic communication (with some exceptions) will become mandatory for all public contracts from October 2018.
+Central purchasing bodies are required to publish their contracts and requests for tenders since April 2017.

-Electronic invoicing (e-invoicing) will be introduced from the 3rd quarter of 2018, based on the requirement set forth in Directive 2014/55/EU.
+Electronic invoicing (e-invoicing) will be introduced beginning the 3rd quarter of 2018, based on the requirement set forth in Directive 2014/55/EU.
 The Directive makes the receipt and processing of electronic invoices in public procurement obligatory.
-Standards for e-invoicing are being developed by the European Committee for Standarisation (CEN).
+Standards for e-invoicing are being developed by the European Committee for Standardization (CEN).

 There are restrictions for U.S. suppliers in the EU utilities sector, both in the EU Utilities Directive and in EU coverage of the GPA.
 Article 85 of Directive 2014/25 allows EU contracting authorities to either reject non-EU bids where the proportion of goods originating in non-EU countries exceeds 50 percent or give preference to the EU bid if prices are equivalent (meaning within a three percent margin).
 Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of service contract to undertaking in third countries where no reciprocal access is granted.